AbrahamFergie/bookstore-af/README.md

 # myBooky

-Create a simple content management system that allows users to add, delete, or update books.
+This a simple content management system that allows users to add, delete, or update books.
 Books entered in the system can be viewed in a listing, or searched for using basic searches (title, author, genre).

 Creating this web application provides exposure to: